 Genetic studies are only as informative as the people in them.
-Variant Bio combines anthropology, epidemiology, genetics, and machine learning to identify relevant groups to partner with.
+Variant Bio combines anthropology, epidemiology, and genetics to identify relevant groups to partner with.
 We focus on exceptional health-related traits and populations with rare genetic variants that rise to high frequency.

 Using innovative low- and high-pass whole-genome sequencing alongside custom algorithms we can reduce costs without sacrificing data quality.
 Our approach is better suited to identify novel and population-specific genetic variants than genotyping arrays, and captures much more of the genome than exome-sequencing.

 From Genomes to Targets

 We look for associations between genetic variants and traits that have global medical relevance using statistical genetics.
-By focusing on populations with exceptional health-realted traits, we can sequence fewer genomes to make novel discoveries.
+By focusing on populations with exceptional health-related traits, we can sequence fewer genomes to make novel discoveries.

 Improving Global Health

-We focus on therapeutic areas with global markets and unmet need including neurodegenerative, autoimmune, and cardiometabolic diseases.
+We focus on therapeutic areas with global markets and unmet need including kidney, liver, metabolic, and inflammatory diseases.